 Everyday Forms of Resistance

-Artists taking part in the exhibition avoid heavy political rhetoric, and instead focus on cultivating memory and building a Palestinian identity by referring to old customs and traditions.
+The artists participating in the exhibition avoid political rhetoric, and instead focus on nurturing memory and building Palestinian identity by referencing deep-rooted customs and traditions.

 “By implementing the long-term project Everyday Forms of Resistance, we want to introduce the Polish audience to topics relevant to the Palestinian here and now,” says the curator, Ika Sienkiewicz-Nowacka.
 “We attempt to explore the meaning of themes related to the tradition and ethos of the inhabitants of this country — travelling, hospitality, nature — in contemporary context.
 We reveal the hidden themes of political resistance, efforts to practice democracy, and countless counter-narratives in everyday forms of resistance and share them with the audience.
 In view of the current political situation both in Europe and in the Middle East, the programme strengthens the awareness of the importance of grassroots democratic practices — especially in times of the rise of authoritarianism.”